 Get acquainted with the possibility of admission into University of Melbourne for both national and international students.
-I hope you are interested in finding out University of Melbourne acceptance rate, rankings and alumni information as well?
+If it interest you, feel free to see the University of Melbourne acceptance rate, rankings and alumni information as well.

 About University of Melbourne